Determinants of Mahler measures and special values of $L$-functions

 Moreover, since $t_P$ (resp. $t_Q$) is a Hauptmodul, $\tau_0$ and $\tau'$ must be in the same $\Gamma_0(4)$ (resp. $\Gamma_0(3)$) orbit.
 In particular, $\tau'$ is also a CM point and $\mathcal{F}_t$ (resp. $\mathcal{C}_t$) has CM, as desired. \end{proof}

-We implement Algorithm \ref{A:CM} in \textsc{Mathematica} and apply it to all negative discriminants $D$ with $h(D)\leqslant 4$ (Note that the smallest discriminants $D<0$ with $h(D)=1,2,3,$ and $4$ are $-163, -427, -907,$ and $-1555$, respectively).
+We implement Algorithm \ref{A:CM} in \textsc{Mathematica} and apply it to all negative discriminants $D$ with $h(D)\le 4$.
+Comprehensive lists of $D$ for which $h(D)=1,2$ can be found in \cite[Proposition~3.1]{TGW24} and the remaining cases can be done using the same arguments.
+Indeed, the negative fundamental discriminants $D$ satisfying $h(D)=3$ (resp. $h(D)=4$) are listed in \cite{OEIS_A006203} (resp. \cite{OEIS_A013658}).
+There has been extensive work on computing class numbers of imaginary quadratic fields, which underlies such lists (see, e.g., \cite[\S 5.3]{Cohen93}).
+Then one can apply \cite[Corollary~7.28]{Cox13} to determine the remaining (non-fundamental) values of $D$ with the prescribed class number.
 It turns out that $\mathsf{T}_{P,4}$ consists of \begin{itemize} \item $3$ rational integers $t$; \item $12$ pairs of real quadratic integers $t,t^\sigma$ with $\Gal(\Q(t)/\Q)=\langle\sigma \rangle$; \item $4$ pairs of imaginary quadratic integers $t,\bar{t}$; \item $24$ Galois orbits of totally real quartic integers $t_1,t_2,t_3,t_4$; \item $24$ conjugate orbits of non-totally real quartic integers $t_1,t_2,t_3,t_4$, \end{itemize} and $\mathsf{T}_{Q,4}$ consists of \begin{itemize} \item $3$ rational integers $t$; \item $15$ pairs of real quadratic integers $t,t^\sigma$ with $\Gal(\Q(t)/\Q)=\langle\sigma \rangle$; \item $2$ pairs of imaginary quadratic integers $t,\bar{t}$; \item $4$ conjugate orbits of non-totally real cubic integers $t_1,t_2,t_3$; \item $24$ Galois orbits of totally real quartic integers $t_1,t_2,t_3,t_4$; \item $25$ conjugate orbits of non-totally real quartic integers $t_1,t_2,t_3,t_4$. \end{itemize} The rational integers for both families are exactly the ones mentioned in Section \ref{S:Intro}.
 The real quadratic integers for both families are collected in Table~\ref{2x2identities_table}.
 It is also worth mentioning that all of the totally real quartic integers are of biquadratic type, as displayed in Table~\ref{quarticGalorbs_table}.
 All the data above are collected in a separate file, which can be accessed at \cite{ST24}.